b-o-l-l-a/nfl-stat-scraper/README.md

 - whether or not the favored NFL team beat the spread
 - whether the teams involved in each game scored more points than the over/under

 Predictor variables that may be useful were also collected.
 I won't mention examples here because there are numerous team- and player-level statistics available.
-For the full data sets, check out the [corresponding page within the project](https://github.com/b-o-l-l-a/nfl-stat-scraper/tree/obj-oriented-classes/data/external)
+For the full data sets, check out the [corresponding page within the project](https://github.com/b-o-l-l-a/nfl-stat-scraper/tree/obj-oriented-classes/data/external).
+Below are summaries of each file in this folder:
+- `game_summary_by_team`: One row per team, per game played; each game has two rows (one for each team involved in the game).
+Columns with `team_` prepended are statistics regarding the particular team, while columns with `opp_` prepended are in regards to the opponent
+- `game_summary_by_player`: One row per game, per player that participated in the game.
+This captures individual game statistics for every player.
+If a player has played 16 games in his career, he would have 16 rows in this CSV
+- `player_metadata`: For every player included in the `game_summary_by_player` CSV, "metadata" about that player - Height, weight, position, and metrics from their rookie combine.
+One row per player.

 ### obj-oriented-classes branch
 This particular project was conducive to using python classes because of how hierarchical the relevant concepts are. `Season`s have  `Week`s, `Week`s have `Game`s, `Game`s have `Team`s, `Team`s have `Player`s, and `Player`s have `Position`s.